sinsenti/sinsenti/README.md

 ## About Me

 I am a cybersecurity sophomore at BSU with a passion for programming.
 Constantly expanding my skills and exploring new technologies.
 Open to new challenges and eager to take on new opportunities.
-Also Seeking partners for collaborative learning, training, and project work.
+Also seeking partners for collaborative learning, training, and project work.

 ### GitHub Stats